-Each controller has two built-in disks.
-The disks are used to store the configuration data of the storage system, data in cache after a power failure, and OceanStor OS data.
+Each controller has one built-in disk.
+The disk is used to store the configuration data of the storage system, data in cache after a power failure, and OceanStor OS data.
 The disks in controller and those in another are redundant for each other.